Boohle: Early life and career

 Her single titled "Yini Na" reached number one on YFM’s Hot 99 chart with DJ Candii while her other songs such as "Slala Amalunde" made airwaves on radio stations such as Jozi FM, Capricorn FM and Kasie FM.

 In July 2020, she released Izibongo, an 8 track album featuring her long time producers, Tee-Jay and Elastic.
 She has also worked with JazziDisciples, Nonny D and DJ Stokie.
 In October 2020, she collaborated with Josiah De Disciple on a 10 track album titled Umbuso Wabam’nyama.
 The album featured local musicians Le Sax, Chelete and Mogomotsi Chosen.

 On August 9, 2021, She was nominated for Best new artist of the Year at the African Social Entertainment Awards.

 Her single “Ngixolele” which was produced by amapiano record producer Busta 929 occupied the top spot on The Official South African Charts.
 The single amassed in excess of 778 200 streams across Spotify, Apple Music and Deezer.

 In November 2021, she won best amapiano newcomer and best amapiano female vocalist at the South African Amapiano Awards.

+2023–present: Umhlobo

+On May 20, she announced her third studio album Umhlobo.
+Two lead singles "Mhlobo Wami" and "Nakindaba Zakho" were released in May 2024.

+The album was released on June 14, 2024.